-The legal name of the applicant is Shalom Hospice of Puget Sound LLC (Shalom).
+The legal name of the applicant is Shalom Hospice of Southwest Washington LLC (Shalom).
 Shalom is registered with the Washington Secretary of State.

-The Governors of the LLC are the Stern Family (SYGS) 2023 Trust (90% ownership) and Samuel Stern (10% ownership).
+SYGS Management LLC (SYGS) is the sole owner of Shalom.
+SYGS is owned 95% by the SYGS 2023 Trust and 5% by Samuel Stern.